-The rectum is located at the end of the colon and is about 5 inches in length.
-The rectum is normally empty, except when stool is propelled by the upper colon into the rectum just prior to a bowel movement.
-At that time, stool is ready to be excreted through the anal canal.
-The anal canal has two muscular "valves", called the internal and external sphincters, through which the stool must pass.
-The sphincters allow us to retain stool until we are ready to have a bowel movement, at which time the sphincters relax, releasing the stool.
+The rectum is at the end of the colon.
+It is about 5 inches long.
+The rectum is normally empty, except when stool comes from the upper colon into the rectum just before a bowel movement.
+At that time, stool is ready to exit through the anal canal.
+The anal canal has two muscular "valves,” called the internal and external sphincters.
+Stool passes through these sphincters.
+The sphincters allow us to keep the stool in the body until we are ready to have a bowel movement.
+At this time the sphincters relax, releasing the stool.

 What is rectal cancer?

-Rectal cancer is malignant (or cancerous) tissue that grows in the wall of the rectum.
-The majority of tumors begin when normal tissue in the rectum wall forms an adenomatous polyp, or pre-cancerous growth, projecting from the rectal wall lining.
-As this polyp grows larger, the tumor is formed.
+Rectal cancer happens when cells in the wall of the rectum begin to grow out of control.
+Large collections of these out-of-control cells are called tumors.
+These tumors often begin when normal tissue in the rectum wall forms an adenomatous polyp, or pre-cancerous growth, growing on the rectal wall lining.
+As this polyp grows larger, the tumor forms.
 This process can take many years, which allows time for early detection with screening tests.
 Most rectal cancers are a type of cancer called adenocarcinoma.

 How can I prevent rectal cancer?

-Given the things that put a person at higher risk, a low-fat diet, high in fruits and vegetables and low in red meat, regular exercise, and maintaining a healthy body weight may all aid in prevention.
-The term chemoprevention can be defined as 'the use of a chemical compound to prevent, inhibit, or reverse the formation of the cancer'.
-There are ongoing studies looking at vitamins A, E, D, and C, folic acid, calcium, selenium, aspirin, cox-2 inhibitors, and hormone replacement therapy as potential chemopreventive agents that may prevent or reverse the formation of polyps and colorectal cancer.
-Thus far, these studies have been inconclusive, and thus no specific recommendations have been made for the general population.
-Some of these agents continue to be evaluated in clinical trials.
+The term “chemoprevention” can be defined as “the use of a chemical compound to prevent, inhibit, or reverse the formation of the cancer.”
+There are studies looking at vitamins A, E, D, and C, folic acid, calcium, selenium, aspirin, cox-2 inhibitors, and hormone replacement therapy as possible chemopreventive agents that may prevent or reverse the formation of polyps and colorectal cancer.
+These studies have been inconclusive, and no specific recommendations have been made for the general population.
+Some of these agents continue to be tested in clinical trials.

 The one screening test that is specific to rectal cancer is a digital rectal exam (DRE).
-This test consists of a physician inserting a gloved finger into the patient's rectum and feeling for abnormal growths or strictures.
-Studies have not proven that screening with DRE actually decreases deaths due to rectal cancer.
+During a DRE, the provider inserts a gloved finger into the patient's rectum and feels for abnormal growths or strictures (narrowing).
 Other screening tests are the same as those used for colon cancer screening, including fecal occult blood testing, colonoscopy, and sigmoidoscopy.
 These tests screen both the colon and the rectum.

-Some tumors and polyps may bleed intermittently, and this blood can be detected in stool samples by a test called fecal occult blood testing (FOBT).
+Some tumors and polyps may bleed, and this blood can be detected in stool samples by a test called fecal occult blood testing (FOBT).
 By itself, FOBT can only find about 24% of cancers.
-It is recommended by the American Cancer Society that FOBT be done annually, in conjunction with a flexible sigmoidoscopy every 5 years, after age 50.
-This combination of tests detects about 76% of colorectal tumors.
-The sigmoidoscope is a slender, flexible tube that has the ability to view the rectum and the lowest part of the colon.
-If a polyp or tumor is detected with this test, the patient must be referred for a full colonoscopy.
+It is recommended by the American Cancer Society that FOBT be done every year, along with a flexible sigmoidoscopy every 5 years, after age 50.
+These two tests find about 76% of colorectal tumors.
+The sigmoidoscope is a thin, flexible tube that is able to view the rectum and the lowest part of the colon.
+If a polyp or tumor is found with this test, the patient will be referred for a full colonoscopy.

-The colonoscope is similar to the sigmoidoscope, but is longer and can view the entire rectum and colon.
+The colonoscope, which is used during a colonoscopy, is similar to the sigmoidoscope, but is longer and can view the entire rectum and colon.
 If a polyp is found, the physician can remove it and send it to a pathology lab to determine if it is adenomatous (cancerous).
-As a screening method, the American Cancer Society recommends that a colonoscopy be done every 10 years after age 50.
-Patients with a family or personal history should have more frequent screenings; these should begin at an age that is ten years younger than their relative was at diagnosis.
+The American Cancer Society recommends that a colonoscopy be done every 10 years after age 45, up until age 75.
+Patients with a family or personal history should have more frequent screenings.
+These should begin at an age that is ten years younger than their relative was at diagnosis.
 Patients with a history of ulcerative colitis are also at increased risk and should have more frequent screening than the general public.
-Patients should talk with their physicians about which screening method is best for them, and how often it should be performed.
+You should talk with your care team about which screening method is best for you, and how often it should be done.